 Draining off excess water is also recommended.

-For assistance on rebalancing the chemistry of your pool water after heavy rain, call your local pool professionals - Pool Assist.
+For assistance on rebalancing the chemistry of your pool water after heavy rain, call your local pool professionals at Pool Assist.

-Let him take care of your pool maintenance, so you can relax and enjoy a sparkling clean pool.
+Let us take care of your pool maintenance so that you can relax and enjoy a sparkling clean pool.

-Organise a free onsite quote – where I will personally visit your site.
+Organise a free onsite quote – where we can personally come and inspect your pool.
 Contact Paul directly on 0412 839 152.